Expedition System Basics

 With these rewards, you can thus purchase things on the black market, which is accessed from the cashier on the lower left.
 Kalina has been... busy, let's just say.

 I needed a fresh account to get a pic of the black market with actual stuff in it, because I emptied it out already...

-The market allows you to purchase furniture, unique equipment for some dolls, special cute effects for your doll chibis, and most importantly, stuff like cores, combat reports, General Use Parts (Equipment upgrade pills basically.
-Name will be adjusted to reflect EN name when it's out.), and the like.
+The market allows you to purchase furniture, unique equipment for some dolls, special cute effects for your doll chibis, and most importantly, stuff like cores, combat reports, Universal parts (Equipment pills!) and the like.
 Yes, this means you'll be drowning in combat reports and find it super easy to upgrade your gear now.
 Just shop around for stuff you like.
-(The reward list isn't finalized here pending EN release so I can see which furniture and SPEQ EN actually gets..).

-The Black Market resets every 1st of the Month.
+The Black Market items with limited stocks reset every 1st of the Month.

 Mid Rewards meanwhile, consist of all the misc. things you can get mid mission, and include:

 - Quick Repair Contracts

 - Enhancement Capsules

 - Actual Equipment (4 and rarely 5 star)